tomaslg/TBSIM.jl/README.md

 ```

-The call of the function recieves (number of scenarios to sample(1), number of discretizations for the grid on the x(20),y(20),z(3) axis, origen(0.,0.,0.), step (dx,dy,dz) on each axis (5.,5.,5.)), and returns a Float64 with the values of the simulation and the matrix of 3D points.
+The call of the function recieves (number of scenarios to sample(1), number of discretizations for the grid on the x(20),y(20),z(3) axis, origen(0.,0.,0.), step (dx,dy,dz) on each axis (5.,5.,5.)), and returns a Float64 with the values of the simulation and an Array{Float64,2} of 3D points.
 Similarly as in the previous calls, conditional simulations can be sampled like this:

 ```julia